 Our ecosystem is built around data capture platforms, including connected digital control systems, IoT, and sensors.
-Combined with predictive AI and real-time monitoring, strategic review of the Equipment offering in the summer of 2023.
-The conclusion of this review was the intention to divest this business.
-In February 2025, an agreement was signed to divest this part of the business.

-we enable producers and growers to maximize production while minimizing waste and reducing their carbon footprint.
+Combined with predictive AI and real-time monitoring, we enable producers and growers to maximize production while minimizing waste and reducing their carbon footprint.